The

 tone or volume.
 Torres sought to build those complaints out of the

 instrument.
-He made the body larger, expanded the string length
+He made the body larger, expanded the string length,

 and made the body deeper.
-All of these improvements coupled with
+All of these improvements, coupled with

-further developed the classical guitar.
+Segovia, further developed the classical guitar.

 The